alsoicode/ngx-daterange/README.md

 ## Styling

-ngx-daterange's default templating and styling is based on Bootstrap 4.x
+ngx-daterange's default templating and styling is *dependent* on Bootstrap 4.x

+- Manual date inputs are hidden for mobile devices.
+Specifically, these are User Agents matching: Android, webOS, iPhone, iPod, Blackberry and Windows Phone.

+- Mobile styling is applied via JavaScript, not media queries.

 ## Date Range Picker Options